Ishan Mishra

 Staff Scientist at Caltech/IPAC

 I am a planetary scientist and astronomer specializing in the spectrophotometric analysis of planetary surfaces.
-My work primarily focuses on maximizing the science return of NASA missions through pipeline development and analysis, a role often described as 'mission science.'
-In addition to this work, I conduct synergistic research projects that complement and inform the missions I support.
+My work primarily focuses on maximizing the science return of NASA missions through development and analysis of data pipelines and their products, a role that falls under what's often described as 'mission science.'

 Image credit: NASA/IPAC-Caltech